ghonk/sDIVA/README.md

 ```

 % % %
-% this lovely intro applies to NCONAWAY's DIVA, there are *unpolished* adaptations in this repo
+% this lovely intro applies to NCONAWAY's DIVA, there are *in-progress* adaptations in this repo
 % % % % % % % % % % % % % % % % % % % % % % % % % % % % %   ^^^ ¯\_(ツ)_/¯

 % % % % % % % % % % % % % % % % % % % % % % % % % % % % % % % % % % % %